Spartan1034x/DayZ-Spawn-Editor/ReadME.txt

 					   **How You Can Help**
 There is still lots of testing to be done, if anybody would like to help contributions are welcome!
-You can fork my repo and submit changes as you see fit, or message me on discord @spartan1034x
+You can fork my repo and submit changes as you see fit, or message me on discord @spartan1034x, or by email spartan1034x@gmail.com.